tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-data-visualization-tips-tricks.md

 ---
 <p style="text-align: justify;">
-  In exactly one week I’ll be giving a session with my colleague Valentino Vranken (<a href="http://blog.hoegaerden.be/">blog</a> | <a href="https://twitter.com/ValentinoV42">twitter</a>) at the <a href="http://www.communityday.be/">Belgian Community Day</a>.
-We’ll be talking about Data Visualization.
-I’ll be talking about the <em>tips</em>: how do you need to visualize your data without the audience scratching their eyes out because of the ugly colors you used?
-Why would or wouldn’t you use pie charts?
-And what’s the difference between an analytical dashboard and an operational dashboard?
+  In exactly one week I'll be giving a session with my colleague Valentino Vranken (<a href="http://blog.hoegaerden.be/">blog</a> | <a href="https://twitter.com/ValentinoV42">twitter</a>) at the <a href="http://www.communityday.be/">Belgian Community Day</a>.
+We'll be talking about Data Visualization.
+I'll be talking about the <em>tips</em>: how do you need to visualize your data without the audience scratching their eyes out because of the ugly colors you used?
+Why would or wouldn't you use pie charts?
+And what's the difference between an analytical dashboard and an operational dashboard?
 You can find answers on such question in this session.
 </p>

 <p style="text-align: justify;">